 The Economics Honours programme is selective and only available to (approximately) 10 highly motivated students of our Economics MSc.

 What you need to do:

-Selection will take place in October, based on the documents you provide and group diversity.
-You will start the Honours programme in November of the same academic year.
+Selection will take place in October, based on the documents you provide.
+You will start the Honours Programme in November of the same academic year.